alpiazza13/scheduler/README.md

-# scheduler
+# Scheduler
-Main user input is the file name of an excel spreadsheet with time/day info on a number of classes and returns the possible schedules that can be made from those classes.
+Main user input is the file name of an excel spreadsheet with time/day info on a number of classes.
+Returns the possible schedules that can be made from those classes.
 Currently just a command line implementation.
 Allows user to input how many classes they'd like to take and any amount of restrictions which can be based on any column in their spreadsheet.
-Included in this repository are two example spreadsheets of classes.
+Included in this repository are two example spreadsheets with classes for testing.